MicrosoftDocs/learn/learn-pr/azure/create-connect-to-postgres/includes/2-create-database-azure-database-postgresql.md

 Azure Database for PostgreSQL automatically provides up to 100% of your provisioned server storage as backup storage at no extra cost.
 For example, if you provision a server with 250 GB of storage, you have 250 GB of storage available for server backups at no extra charge.

 During payment app database deployment, set a 35-day retention period.
-You don't have to worry about running out of storage with the *auto-grow* feature enabled.
+You don't have to worry about running out of storage with the *autogrow* feature enabled.
 Azure automatically increases the size of the storage, if needed.

 ### Geo vs Local: Backup redundancy options